matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 The `auth_data` should be signed by the user's [master cross-signing key](https://github.com/matrix-org/matrix-doc/pull/1756), and may also be signed by the user's device key.
-The allows clients to ensure that the public key is valid, and prevents an attacker from being able to change the backup to use a public key that have the private key for.
+This allows clients to ensure that the public key is valid, and prevents an attacker from being able to change the backup to use a public key that they have the private key for.

 ##### `session_data` for key backups